hiveot/hub.capnp/docs/README-TD.md

 The [TD EventAffordance](https://www.w3.org/TR/wot-thing-description11/#eventaffordance) also describes optional subscription and cancellation attributes.
-These are not used in WoST as subscription is not handled by a Thing but by the MQTT message bus.
+These are not used in WoST as subscription is not handled by a Thing but by the Hub API/MQTT message bus.

 ### The "properties" Event